socoolby/AlfredWorkflowForGoAgentX/README.md

 # AlfredWorkflowForGoAgentX
-A workflow to add rule to GoAgent thought Alfred, and run/close Service, change proxy mode.
+A workflow to add rule to GoAgent through Alfred, and run/close Service, change proxy mode.

 #### goa a
 change proxy mode to use pac</br>